-Porto is Portugal’s second-largest city, a modern metropolis home to 210,000 people, but the city’s heart still lies in its medieval old city – the Ribeira.
+Porto is Portugal’s second-largest city, a modern metropolis home to 210,000 people, but the city’s heart still lies in its medieval old city – Porto Ribeira.
 This historic district begins along the banks of the River Douro and spreads into the hills behind.
 As one of Porto’s oldest neighbourhoods, walking its streets is like taking a step back in time.
-It might be the city’s most visited district, but you can still lose yourself – and everyone else – in Porto’s old town.
+It might be the city’s most visited district, but you can still lose yourself – and everyone else – in Porto old town.

-Read more: Port wine tasting in Porto
+Read more: A port wine tasting in Porto

-Discovering Porto’s old town
+Discovering Porto old town